tonyrog/otp-cross/README.md

 # How to build applications

-Use rebar and set the REBAR_TARGET_ARCH, that will compile most application that contain driver/nif source code.
+Use rebar and set the REBAR_TARGET_ARCH.
+This will cross compile most rebar application that contain driver/nif source code.

 ## dthread